avaframe/AvaFrame/docs/moduleAna1Tests.rst

 * runDamBreak.py

 Similarity solution
 ====================

-This function is used to reproduce the exact similarity solution for a dry friction avalanche (coulom friction) based on the Savage Hutter model and was described in :cite:`HuSiSaNo1993`.
+This function is used to reproduce the exact similarity solution for a dry friction avalanche (Coulomb friction) based on the Savage Hutter model and was described in :cite:`HuSiSaNo1993`.
-In this test a release mass (distributed in an elliptic shape) andn suddenly released  over an inclined plane.
+In this test a release mass (distributed in an elliptic shape) is suddenly released over an inclined plane.
 This function also provides its own plotting routines that can be used to generate plots of the analytical results and also to compare simulation results to the exact solutions.
 An example is given in runSimilaritySol.py, where the analytical solution is computed and